Kentucky Recount Laws

 For more details, visit Verified Voting.

-The State Board of Elections has moved to require that all future election equipment purchased in Kentucky provide a voter-verified paper trail, and they have set aside $4.6 million to upgrade electronic voting machines across Kentucky to paper-trail machines.
+In 2018,the State Board of Elections moved to require that all future election equipment purchased in Kentucky provide a voter-verified paper trail, and they set aside $4.6 million to upgrade electronic voting machines across Kentucky to provide a paper-trail.
+However, many counties continue to use direct recording equipment without veter verified paper trails.

 No statutory guidance provided for counting method

-Approximately 22 counties use direct-recording electronic machines (DREs) without a voter-verified paper audit trail (VVPAT) for polling place voting.
-Many others use a combination of voting equipment that includes paperless DREs and optical scan machines with voter marked paper ballots.
+Of Kentucky's 120 counties, approximately 27 counties with a total 14% of all precincts use direct recording equipment without a voter verified paper audit trail.
+The remaining counties use voting equipment that include paperless DREs or optical scan machines with voter marked paper ballots.
 No recount can be conducted on DREs without VVPATs, only an electronic review.
 For those votes that are cast on paper ballots, we found no statutory guidance requiring ballots to be recounted by hand or retabulated by machine.

 Election Official-Initiated Recounts: